Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 What Is Forex Spread Betting vs CFDs?

-Contract for Difference (CFDs) and spread betting are popular ways to trade the markets as a retail trader.
-CFDs offer the same trading opportunities as spread betting when speculating on price movements.
+Using Contracts for Difference (CFDs) and spread betting are two of the most popular ways to approach forex as a retail trader.
+CFDs offer the many of the same trading opportunities as spread betting.

-As the name suggests, a CFD means you are buying into a contract and agreeing to pay the difference between the open price and the closing price of an underlying instrument.
-CFDs are a type of leveraged derivative product used worldwide (except in the US) to trade all types of financial markets.
+The CFD is used worldwide (except in the US) to trade all types of financial markets.
 This type of trading is especially popular with retail traders since it can be done at home via an online broker and an internet connection.

 What Is The Best Forex Spread Betting Platform?